 KARON: That makes sense.
 During all the years you’ve been selling through FBA, where have you found unexpected income in your Amazon sales business?

 STEPHEN: It’s technically not income, but it surprises me how often Amazon “forgets” to reimburse me for items that they lose or damage… or items a customer forgets to return.
 Following up on these items and asking for forgotten reimbursements can add up to some large dollar amounts.

-As for real income surprises this year, I actually had a book replen that was sold almost 300 times in 2016.
+As for real income surprises this year, I actually had a book replen that was sold almost 300 times.
 A replen is an item that sells so often that inventory continually needs to be replenished.
 Most replens are consumable items like grocery or health & beauty items, but I would buy the book in cases from my source, and it would just continually sell for great ROI.
 That was a nice surprise.

 KARON: Wow!
 Good for you!
 So, to wrap this up, what advice can you give to sellers on how to increase Amazon sales and stay organized with their Amazon businesses?

 STEPHEN: Don’t try to organize everything on your own.
 Use free and paid tools like Evernote and Inventory Lab to keep your ideas, plans, goals, numbers, profits, etc. organized.
 Also, when things get to be too much for you, hiring help to do some of the simple aspects of your business will free you up to do more of the most important aspects, including keeping everything organized… and that almost always leads to more sales!

 KARON: Thanks Stephen.
 As usual, you’ve provided lots of practical, usable tips that sellers can use to help create a significantly more successful new year.